-In order to use AOP and app development, we first need to split the app into 2 parts: Business and Cross Cutting Concern, and the task of each section is quite clear.
-In the next step, we need to implement concerns in separate classes and separate aspects.
-Finally, we will integrate Cross Cutting and Business using AOP Compiler.
-This process is referred to in the term Weaving and to the compiler that performs this process, Weaver.
+To use AOP and develop the program, we must first divide the program into two parts, Business and Cross Cutting Concern, and the duty of each part must be clear.
+In the next step, we have to run the Concerns and classes in separate aspects.
+In the last step, we will integrate Cross Cutting and Business using AOP Compiler.
+This process is called Weaving and the compiler that performs this process is called Weaver.

-In AOP programming, all Crosscutting Concerns are implemented separately as aspects.
-In fact, these aspects are the main base of AOP and work similar to the same executable classes in object-oriented programming.
-These Aspects work in certain parts of the program.
-Their performance will also be activated if certain methods are called or the specified parts of the program are implemented.
-In order to learn AOP, you need to also learn specific definitions and concepts that we have outlined below.
+In AOP programming, all Crosscutting Concerns are executed separately as different Aspects.
+These aspects are the basis of AOP and act similarly to the executive classes in object-oriented programming.
+These aspects do their job in certain parts of the program.
+Their function will also be activated if certain methods are called or specified parts of the program are executed.
+In order to learn AOP, you also need to learn the specific definitions and concepts that we have brought them below.

 - Cross-cutting: This feature introduces the parts of the code that are available in the program

 - Advice: Means codes that need to be injected.

 - Joinpoint: Is a place where one or more Aspect can be applied.

 - Pointcut: Includes a set of Joinpoints that are selected based on a set of indicators.

 - Aspect: Is a place where advices and point-cuts are combined.

 1.Call: A time when a method is called.